ldanielw1/cs160-mSpray/SPFormGenerator/README.txt

 ######################################################################
-# MSpray SP Form Generator
+# mSpray SP Form Generator
 ######################################################################
-This program can be used for downloading all of the MSpray SP Forms onto one's computer.
+This program can be used for downloading all of the mSpray SP Forms onto one's computer.
 Currently, the online spreadsheet linked to this software only holds test data and fake names, but that is for security reasons as the information is not being officially released yet.